 - Feedthebot has some tools worth checking out.

 - Firebug is a Firefox extension for web dev and technical SEO to help you inspect elements of code, code mockups live into the browser, and more.

 - SEMrush shows data on paid and organic traffic and keywords.
-Accessible through the SEObook and SEOQuake Toolbars.
+It is accessible through the SEObook and SEOQuake Toolbars.

-These aren’t “SEO” per say, but I love them so:
+These aren’t “SEO” tools per say, but I love them so:

 - Jing is my go-to screen capture tool and is what I used for the screenshots in this post and every post.